Presentation: Patient with alpha-1-antitrypsin deficiency

 Example clinical scenario

-A 45-year-old man with chronic obstructive pulmonary disease is referred to the gastroenterology clinic with deranged liver function on routine blood testing, including alanine transaminase (ALT) of 60IU/L, aspartate aminotransferase (AST) of 72IU/L and a fibrosis-4 score of 2.79.
+A 45-year-old man with chronic obstructive pulmonary disease is referred to the gastroenterology clinic with abnormal liver function on routine blood testing, including alanine transaminase (ALT) of 60IU/L, aspartate aminotransferase (AST) of 72IU/L and a fibrosis-4 score of 2.79.
 He has a normal BMI, type 2 diabetes mellitus and consumes 10 units of alcohol weekly.
 Fibroscan reveals a liver stiffness of 7.5kPa, corresponding to F2 fibrosis.
 His non-invasive liver screen reveals a borderline low alpha-1-antitrypsin (A1AT) plasma level and an inconclusive A1AT genotyping test.

 When to consider genomic testing

-- Phenotype testing is sufficient to establish the diagnosis of Alpha-1-antitrypsin (A1AT) deficiency in the majority of cases.
+- Phenotype testing is sufficient to establish the diagnosis of alpha-1-antitrypsin (A1AT) deficiency in the majority of cases.

 - Genomic testing should be targeted at those where a genomic diagnosis will guide management for the proband or family.